cdespona/Java11LTS/README.md

 #### HttpClient

-Now Java offers an standard HttpClient, not sure which pro & cons it does have, maybe for very simple scenarios it suits perfectly but not sure how it handles retries, circuit breakers, etc...
+Now Java offers an standard HttpClient, not sure which pro & cons it does have in detail, maybe for very simple scenarios it suits perfectly but not sure how it handles retries, circuit breakers, etc...

 What's sure, it is build on top of the reactive java API so it can work asynchronously.

 Examples on _HttpClientShould_

+Some other examples with Synchronous, asynchronous and reactive rest calls are included into _http/WikipediaSearch_

+### Main Removals

+TODO